Vrixyz/backpack/crates/backpack-server/docs/sequence.md

 With any user account, you can login as admin, then:
 - create apps
 - add items to an app you created.
+- :construction: later, give rights to foreign apps for an item you manage ; with specific rights (read/write/increase/substract ?)

 ```mermaid
 sequenceDiagram